-Biology 4120 - Comparative Physiology, Fall 2020
+Biology 4120 - Comparative Physiology, Winter 2021

 The objectives of the course are to expand your knowledge of the principles of physiology to describe the unity and diversity of life.
-To meet this objective you will read the textbook, study articles from the primary literature and discuss them in class, design experiments, work through problem sets and other activities, discuss physiology, perform and write up labs and write an independent literature research project.
-Your success at meeting the objectives will be evaluated by exams, homework, in-class activities, assignments, asynchronous and synchronous discussions and lab work.
-The three topics of the semester will be neurophysiology (control systems), locomotion (metabolism, flow and transport of gasses and fluids, flight) and reproductive physiology.
+To meet this objective you will read the textbook, reviews, study articles from the primary literature and discuss them in class, design experiments, work through problem sets and other activities, discuss physiology, perform and write up labs and write an independent literature research project.
+Your success at meeting the objectives will be evaluated by exams, in-class activities, assignments, asynchronous and synchronous discussions and lab work.
+Main topics of the semester will be signal transduction and aging, endocrine regulation, and metabolism.

-Content Learning Objectives Students will be able to:
+Content Learning Objectives

+Students will be able to:

-- 1. Describe how an organism's physiology contributes to its fitness in its environment and relates to its place on the evolutionary tree of life. - 2.
-Describe how biological structures affect function, from the molecular to organ-system level. - 3.
-Describe how physiological systems sense and process information for function and regulation. - 4.
-Describe how physiological systems use energy and regulate energy use. - 5.
-Describe how complex systems are essential for physiological function.
+- 1. Describe how an organism's physiology contributes to its fitness - 2.
+Describe major physiologic processes controlled by hormones - 3.
+Describe how physiological control systems sense and process information to regulate physiology. - 4.
+Describe interplay between signaling pathways and transcription factors that regulate metabolism - 5.
+Describe how complex systems are essential for physiology and metabolism.

-Skill Learning Objectives Students will be able to:
+Skill Learning Objectives

+Students will be able to:

-- 6. Clearly describe principles of physiology with examples from many types of organisms. - 7.
-Interpret data from the primary physiology literature, including describing the hypothesis, approach, results and conclusions of a set of experiments. - 8.
-Evaluate physiology experiments from the primary literature, including identifying control experiments, and whether the results support the authors' conclusions. - 9.
-Design physiological experiments, and describe the hypothesis, approach to test the hypothesis and the results that would support or refute the hypothesis - 10.
-Contribute in a team, and describe team experiences in a personal statement or interview.
+- 1. Clearly describe principles of physiology and metabolism. - 2.
+Interpret data from the primary physiology literature, including describing the hypothesis, approach, results and conclusions of a set of experiments. - 3.
+Evaluate physiology experiments from the primary literature, including identifying control experiments, and whether the results support the authors' conclusions. - 4.
+Design a physiological experiment, and describe the hypothesis, approach to test the hypothesis and the results that would support or refute the hypothesis